flaat/llm-graph-cf/README.md

-# Natural Language Counterfactual Explanations for Graphs Using Large Language Models

 ## Overview

 This script is designed to generate explanations using a language model based on specified parameters and datasets.
 It allows users to customize various aspects of the explanation generation process through command-line arguments.